Arasiga/Betting_Game/README.md

 # Betting_Game
-A SAP where a user may test his luck versus the computer gambling virtual money.
+A SPA where a user may test his luck versus the computer gambling virtual money.

 ======